Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 vvas_xabrscaler
 ======================

 There are severa use cases where the available frame resolution and color formats may not be suitable for the consumption by the next component.
-For example in case of Machine Learning applications, input can be from different sources, resolutions, but ML models work on a fixed resolution.
+For example, in case of Machine Learning applications, input can be from different sources, resolutions, but ML models work on a fixed resolution.
 In such cases, the input image needs to be re-sized to a different resolution.
-Also the input image color format may be YUV/NV12, but the ML models require impage to be in BGR format.
+Also, the input image color format may be YUV/NV12, but the ML models require image to be in BGR format.
 In this case we need to do the color space conversion as well.
 ML model may also require some pre-processing, like Mean Subtraction, Normalization etc. on the input image.

 In adaptive bit rate (ABR) use cases, one video is encoded at different bit rates so that it can be streamed in different network bandwidth conditions without any artifacts.
 To achieve this, input frame is decoded, resized to different resolutions and then re-encoded. vvas_xabrscaler is a plug-in that takes one input frame and can produce several outputs frames having different resolutions and color formats.
-The ``vvas_xabrscaler`` is a GStreamer plug-in developed to accelerate the resize and color space conversion, Mean Subtraction, Normalization and cropping.
+The ``vvas_xabrscaler`` is a GStreamer plug-in developed to accelerate the resize and color space conversion, Mean Subtraction, Normalization, and cropping.
 For more implementation details, refer to `vvas_xabrscaler source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/abrscaler>`_.

 This plug-in supports: